jehugaleahsa/FlatFiles/README.md

 Some fixed-length files may have columns that are not used.
 The fixed-length schema doesn't provide a way to specify a starting index for a column.
 Simply define "ignored" columns for gaps in the input file.

-Schemas can be defined for Excel files, too, using the `ExcelSchema`.
-The code is very similar to defining a schema for a separated value file.

 The type mappers provide a `GetSchema` method to allow you to define schemas using a fluent syntax.

 ## Handling Nulls